 Finally, concrete ping pong tables are not overly complicated to construct.
 They might use up some pretty expensive materials, but other than that, making them is fairly easy.

 Ultimately, the benefits of a DIY concrete table make constructing it in your backyard an attractive option.
-If you’ve considered it, we will tell you how to make such a table in this section.
+If you’ve considered it, we will tell you how to build a ping pong table in this section.
 First, source the tools and materials needed for the project.
 The tools include:

 As for the materials, they are:

-Once you’ve accumulated all materials and tools, here are the steps to making that concrete ping pong table in your backyard.
+Once you’ve accumulated all materials and tools, here are the plans to making that concrete ping pong table in your backyard.

 First, decide on the size of your table.
 Notably, the standard size for Olympic ping pong tables is 274 × 152 cm, although there are other variations such as mini ping pong tables as well.
 As a side note, the recommended tabletop height is 76 cm from the ground, although this information is useful much later in the construction process.